Wellbeing tips, tools, student blogs and professional articles

 Writing Creatively for Wellbeing

-#NANOWRIMO is an ambitious challenge that encourages you to write, track, share and cheer on your fellow writing community, whilst also competing to write 50,000 words by the end of November.
-Taking part can really help you focus as well as encourage you to stretch yourself.
+#NANOWRIMO is an ambitious challenge that encourages you to write, track, share and cheer on your fellow writing community whilst also competing to write 50,000 words by the end of November.
+Taking part can help you focus and encourage you to stretch yourself.
 However, writing for your wellbeing doesn't have to have a deadline, a minimum word count or goal associated with it.
 Because writing for your wellbeing is about expression.

-It is about using the written word to jot down your thoughts, unanswered questions or increase your creativity.
-You don’t have to share it; it doesn’t have to be perfect.
-It doesn’t even have to be about writing stories or poems.
-Writing for your wellbeing is about using writing as an outlet, in whatever form you like.
+It is about using the written word to jot down your thoughts and unanswered questions or increase your creativity.
+You don't have to share it; it doesn't have to be perfect.
+It doesn't even have to be about writing stories or poems.
+Writing for your well-being is about writing as an outlet in whatever form you like.

-Our writing creatively for wellbeing course shows you how simple it can be, and gives great tips, practical exercises and opportunities to connect.
-For a small taster though, here are a few tips to get you started.
+Our writing creatively for wellbeing course shows you how simple it can be and provides great tips, practical exercises, and opportunities to connect.
+For a small taster, though, here are a few tips to get you started.

 Why write?